-The latest Federal Reserve "Beige Book," which summarizes economic activity through early January, and presents its analysis by region, said that the U.S. economy was growing in 11 of the 12 regions of the country.
+The January 19th Federal Reserve "Beige Book," which summarizes economic activity throughout the country said that the U.S. economy was growing in 11 of the 12 regions of the country.
 The exception was the Cleveland Federal Reserve District, which includes Ohio.
 For this region economic conditions were characterized as "mixed."
-There are several factors that could be presented to fill out the meaning of the term "mixed."
-Some of them are:
+In the March 9 "Beige Book," however, the economic environment of the Cleveland District is characterized as "improved across an array of industries."
+While this positive characterization is certainly welcome, the improvements are only recent and it is prudent,